manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-em-dba/access-homepage/access-homepage.md

 ### Objectives

- - Access the container home page from Oracle EM.
+ - Access container home page from Oracle EM
- - Switch between home pages for Container Database (CDB), Pluggable Database (PDB), and the database instance.
+ - Switch between home pages for Container Database (CDB), Pluggable Database (PDB), and the database instance
  - Check out the history
- - Add pages to and remove pages from favorites.
+ - Add pages to and remove pages from favorites

 ### Prerequisites